chainluber/hugo-product-launch-kickstart/content/_index.md

 ---
 # Get one here

-Our first-gen [prototype](#prototype) worked right out-of-the-box and was distributed immediately to a closed group of family & friends.
+Our first-gen [prototype](#prototype) worked right out-of-the-box and was distributed immediately to a small group of friends.
 If you want to try out the Chain Luber today, drop us a line at our [contact form](#contact-form "Pre Order") below.

 ***